 (2) Clause 5(3) of Schedule 7 to the principal Act, as inserted in the principal Act by subsection (1), applies to and in relation to the results of audiometric tests whether delivered to the Commission before or after the commencement of that subsection.

 38 The Racing and Gambling Legislation Amendment and Repeal Act 2003 s.
-19 reads as follows:

-19. Power to amend regulations

-(1) The Governor, on the recommendation of the Minister, may make regulations amending subsidiary legislation made under any Act.

-(2) The Minister may make a recommendation under subsection (1) only if the Minister considers that each amendment proposed to be made by the regulations is necessary or desirable as a consequence of the enactment of the RWWA Act or this Act.

-(3) Nothing in this section prevents subsidiary legislation from being amended in accordance with the Act under which it was made.
+19 is a regulation making power of no further relevance.

 39 The Workers’ Compensation and Rehabilitation Amendment (Cross Border) Act 2004 Pt.
 2 Div.
 2 (as amended by s.
 16, 17(5) and 19 of that Act) reads as follows:

 Division 2 — Transitional